megodoonch/megodoonch/README.md

 - 😄 Pronouns: she/her (but they/them is fine too)
 - 💬 Ask me about linguistics!

-I work at Utrecht University.

-This block I'm teaching programming to AI students at Utrecht University
+This block I'm teaching Python to AI students at Utrecht University